 Executive Severance Plan.
-Each of the NEOs, except for Ms. Miller who is covered by her employment agreement, are covered under the terms of the Company's Executive Severance Plan ("Executive Severance Plan").
-Under the Executive Severance Plan, if the Company terminates an NEO's employment without cause, the NEO will receive: (1) one times their annual base salary, or in the case of the CEO two times his annual base salary; (2) health care severance; and (3) the incentive payment based on the relevant performance factors in the year of termination.
+The Company approved an Executive Severance Plan on August 10, 2017 ("Executive Severance Plan"), whereby executive officers may be eligible to receive severance benefits if they are not entitled to severance payments under any other employment agreement.
+Under the Executive Severance Plan, if the Company terminates an executive's employment without cause, the executive will receive: (1) one times their annual base salary, or in the case of the CEO two times their annual base salary; (2) health care benefit continuation for the duration of the severance period; and (3) the incentive payment based on the relevant performance factors in the year of termination.
 For purposes of the above, "cause" generally includes gross misconduct, breach of any material term of the agreement, willful breach, habitual neglect or wanton disregard of the executive's duties, or conviction of certain criminal acts.
-For more information, see "Potential Payouts Upon Termination and Change of Control" section.
+Currently, Mr. Liguori is covered by the Executive Severance Plan, while Messrs.
+Amelio, Bartolotta, Gallagher and O'Neill, and Ms. Miller are each covered by their employment agreements.